-Nutritionists typically focus on lists and charts full of good and bad foods.
+Nutritionists typically focus on lists and charts often based on the current recommendations from the U.S. government.
 The process is often cerebral and uses measurements, portions, logic, and control.

 Health coaches typically focus on improving and individualizing client’s diet along with education and support upgrading their diet to whole, high-quality foods.

-Being both a health coach and eating psychology counselor, I love working from the nutritional realm and I also pick up where many traditional models leave off addressing the triggers that drive your behavior and contribute to your symptoms.
-We explore the deeper dimensions of weight loss, overeating, chronic dieting, food morality, and digestive issues that other approaches may skim over.
+Offering both health coaching and eating psychology counseling, I love working from the nutritional realm and I also pick up where many traditional models leave off addressing the hidden influences and triggers that drive your behavior and contribute to your symptoms.
+We explore the deeper dimensions of weight loss, overeating, chronic dieting, energy, food morality, and digestive issues that other approaches may skim over.

-Rather than trying to manage or control the body and appetite, we fully engage with them and develop self-trust in the body’s needs and messages – one of the most empowering skills for a woman in transforming her relationship with food.
+Rather than trying to manage or control the body and appetite, we fully engage with them and develop self-trust in the body’s needs and messages – a very empowering move for anyone wanting improve their relationship with their eating, body, and health.